-Blister packaging, also referred to as Blister Packs, is a term used to describe several types of preformed clear plastic cavities typically used for packaging small consumer goods that will be hung on a merchandising wall.
-The components of a blister pack consist of a cavity or pocket made from clear plastic and a backing (often a paperboard card)...one of which typically integrate some type of hang hole.
+Blister packaging, Blister Packs, or simply blisters, are terms used to describe several types of pre-formed clear plastic cavities typically used for securely packaging small consumer goods.
+Often these packages will hang on a merchandising wall.
+The components of a blister pack consist of a cavity, pocket, or bubble made from clear plastic and a backing (often a paperboard card).
+It is common to integrate a hanging element of various styles into either the plastic or the backing.
+Read on to see these effects.

 Bubble or Cavity

-To design the bubble or cavity, VisiPak's customers can typically just send in a sample of the product to be packaged (or a drawing of the design).
-With this, a mold can be produced that will produce a clear, plastic bubble made PVC or PET plastic.
-However, the type of blister package chosen will affect the cavity design.
+To design the bubble or cavity, VisiPak customers can send in a sample of the product to be packaged (or a drawing of the design).
+From either of these, a mold is engineered that will produce a clear, plastic bubble.
+The type of blister package chosen will affect the cavity design and this includes the type of material, such as PVC or PET plastic.

 Card or Backboard

 While the transparent blister allows one to see the product, most blister packages also include some type of blister card or paperboard.
-This card (or cards) provides space for graphics and product information along with helping the package grab the buyer’s attention.
+This card (or cards) provides space for graphics and product information which serves to inform and grab the buyer’s attention.

 Common Types of Retail Packaging Blisters